St Johns Wood Scouts

 Timber floor upstairs hall with main meeting room approx 7 x 8 meters.
 Separate kitchenette and toilet also upstairs.
 Tables and chairs.

-Great ambience next to Enoggera Creek and in treed parkland.
+Great ambience, located in Ashgrove West, next to Enoggera Creek and in treed parkland.
 Close to city and bus route.
 18 car park spaces on site and extra car park and street parking available.

 Hall is being renovated but still usable